Bruce Lee once famously stated: "There are no limits. There are only plateaus, and you must not stay there, you must go beyond them"

 Muay Thai is designed to promote the level of fitness required for ring competition.
-That demands a lot of commitment from fighters but also offers a great reward in a shape of a supreme level of fitness.
+That demands a lot of commitment from fighters but also offers a great reward in a shape of increased strenth and stamina.

 You have to push yourself both physically and mentally to a new level of fitness.

 In Muay Thai most of the exercising is done within a group.

 Training with a team is more effective than solo workouts.
 A healthy competition helps to push yourself to train harder.

 Muay Thai workouts can be divided into 3 major categories:

 Thai pad training: which is designed to practise combinations of kick and punches with your sparring partner.

 Thai pad drills are also helpful to build up stamina by doing high volume sets of kicks and punches that needs to be completed in a limited time.

 Heavy bag drills: which are practised solo.
 It includes sets of combinations practised with heavy bag and banana bag.